FRC Nominations Committee Charter

 - maintain a schedule of eligible nominees who meet the eligibility criteria established by the FRC on the recommendation of the Committee for AASB and AUASB members, including the Chair;

 - for appointments to the AASB and AUASB, other than the Chair, interview and evaluate candidates on the basis of merit and make recommendations to the FRC for its consideration;

-- recommend appointments to the AASB and/or AUASB for a maximum of 3 years with the possibility of extension for a further 2 terms.
-For members to be reappointed for the third time they must re-apply through an open interview process.
-Appointment for a second term may occur without a further FRC interview, provided the peer review results and Chair feedback are satisfactory;
+- recommend appointments to the AASB and/or AUASB for a term of 3 years with the possibility of extension for a further 2 terms.
+Once a member has served 3 terms, to be reappointed they must re‑apply through an open interview process.
+Appointment for a second and third term may occur without a further interview, provided the peer review results and Chair feedback are satisfactory.

 - consider casual vacancies as appropriate, when advised by the Chair of the AASB or AUASB, as a result of mid-term resignations or extended leave of absences permitted under the ASIC Act Sections 236D and 236H;

 - recommend termination of the appointment of a member of the AASB or AUASB (other than the Chairs), if the member becomes bankrupt, applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with their creditors, makes an assignment of their remuneration or property for the benefit of their creditors, or contravenes S237 Confidentiality requirements (ASIC Act S236C, S236G).
 The Committee may recommend termination of the appointment of a member of the AASB or AUASB (other than the Chair) for misbehaviour or physical or mental incapacity or breach of the terms and conditions of the member’s appointment after taking due legal advice and providing all interested parties are afforded hearing of their views (ASIC Act S236B, 236G);